The Surface Pro X is Microsoft's return to ARM-based Windows

 From a distance, the Surface Pro X looks like the Surface Pro 7 -- albeit one that's been on a diet.
 It's 5.3mm thin and weighs 1.68 pounds, which is definitely ultrabook territory.
 The hybrid has a 13-inch PixelSense display with a 2880x1920 resolution, which equates to a pixel density of 267 PPI.

 But how does it run?
 The SQ1 offers seven watts of power which, Panay claimed, is three times "more performance per watt" that the Surface Pro 6.
 What that means in the real world, though, is unclear.
 The SQ1's ARM-based architecture means that the Surface Pro X supports LTE out of the box.
-The device is also compatible with a new Surface Slim Pen that has its own recharging 'pencil pouch' tray just above the Type Cover keyboard.
+The device is also compatible with a Surface Slim Pen that has its own recharging tray above the keys on the new Signature Keyboard cover.

 Tempted?
 If so, the Surface Pro X is available to pre-order today for $999.
 Microsoft says the device will ship and hit store shelves on November 5th.